10 Best HVAC Companies in Douglasville, GA

 Compare Multiple Bids

-Get quotes from three or more HVAC contractors.
-Describe your issues and ask if technicians can inspect your system in person.
-Compare each provider's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
+Get quotes from three or more HVAC companies.
+Explain your issues and ask if specialists can inspect your system in person.
+Compare each company's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
 Avoid providers that pressure you or demand payment before work.

 Check Credentials

-When looking for an HVAC provider, choose one with technicians that have the appropriate training, licenses, and experience.
-In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled at the state level.
+Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
+In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled by the state.

 All HVAC contractors in Georgia must be licensed.
 They may hold a Class I or Class II license.
 A Class I license requires four years of experience and limits the type of equipment a contractor can work on.
-A Class II license requires five years of experience and is unrestricted.
+Class II licenses require five years of experience and are unrestricted.
 Licenses can be verified on the Secretary of State's website.
-You should also check reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Choose a company with glowing reviews and reports of fantastic customer experiences.
+You should also check reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
+Choose a company with positive reviews and testimonials about good customer experiences.

 Understand Work Details